Mean Field Behaviour of Collaborative Multi-Agent Foragers: INTRODUCTION

 Smaller processors and faster communications are pushing towards larger multi-agent systems with simple agents for solving large complex problems in a decentralised fashion.
 Be it large groups of autonomous cars driving in an urban setting or groups of nano-agents used in biomedical applications, there is a drive to increase the amount of collaborative agents in such settings, for either necessity (as in the case of vehicle traffic) or efficiency (in problems where more agents translate in better solutions).
 In the past two decades there has been growing interest in biologically inspired methods for solving decentralised coordination problems for large groups of simple agents.
 Inspiration is often drawn from the behaviour of ants, birds, bees or fish, for example \cite{beni1993swarm,dorigo2007swarm,blum2008swarm,kennedy2006swarm}.
 These biological systems seem to have developed inherent robustness towards problems such as individual agent errors, malfunction or communication disruptions.
 Furthermore, some of them have evolved to be extremely resource-efficient, that being in time, energy or information transmission.

-We focus our attention in this paper on a particular subclass of bio-inspired multi-agent stochastic coordination problems: foraging.
-Foraging is the problem of locating an unknown target, e.g. a source of food, in an unknown environment, and optimizing the shortest path to such target from a given initial location, e.g. a nest.
+We focus our attention in this paper on a particular subclass of bio-inspired multi-agent stochastic coordination problems: foraging. {Foraging is the problem of locating an unknown target, e.g. a source of food, in an unknown environment, and exploiting the shortest path to such target from a given initial location, e.g. a nest, with the goal of depleting the food source as fast as possible}.
 For an extensive set of stochastic multi-agent methods the foraging problem has served as both a benchmark but also a study subject on itself, given the combined nature of exploration plus optimization that the problem presents\cite{zedadra2017multi}.
-Foraging is also a very common problem in biological systems, and appears to be one of the guiding principles in the evolutionary process of ants.

 Naturally, many of the biological systems capable of solving foraging problems present some (degree of) de-centralised behaviour.
 Ants, for example, communicate with each-other only by depositing pheromones on the environment, and achieve global coordination by combining the individual contributions of all members of the swarm without the need of centralised instructions.
 The mechanism of communicating indirectly through enviromental marking is known as \emph{stigmergy}.

 Ants and bees make use of stigmergy methods to coordinate with other members of the swarm~\cite{grasse1959reconstruction,bernasconi1999cooperation} to solve specific tasks, for example foraging for food~\cite{carroll1973ecology,traniello1989foraging}.
 This kind of cooperative behaviour has been modelled for social insects such as ants \cite{watmough1995modelling,schweitzer1997active,meyer2008tale}, but also bees\cite{de1998modelling,sumpter2003modelling} in more general frameworks (see as well the work of Resnick \cite{resnick1997turtles} for an extensive analysis and application of such behaviours).